-If you use your car or van to earn a living, or manage a fleet of vehicles, keeping them on the road is essential.
+If you use your car or van to earn a living, or you manage a fleet of vehicles, keeping them on the road is essential.
 Here is everything you need to know about commercial breakdown cover.

 It is an insurance policy that helps recover your commercial vehicle if it breaks down.